 Thanks for visiting!

-I am a doctoral candidate at Texas Tech University, studying Special Education with special emphasis in visual impairments as well as in international special education issues.
+I am a doctoral candidate at Texas Tech University.
+I recently defended my dissertation for my Ph.D. in Special Education with special emphasis in visual impairments.
+I am also involved and interested in international special education issues.

 2013 EGSO Meeting: Olaya Landa-Vialard (Vice President) and Rebecca Sheffield (President)

-Working on it!
+Successfully defended June 19th!
 My project is an initial step towards what I hope will be a long line of research into quality of life for people with disabilities!
+The final version of my dissertation will be posted here in an accessible format.

 2012 National Call-in Day for CRPD